People’s Postcode Lottery

 Since 2010, WWF-UK has been supported by players of People’s Postcode Lottery.

-Over £22 million has funded work in Great Britain, East Africa, the Arctic and the Amazon, taking action on climate change, biodiversity loss and conserving threatened species.
+Over £29 million has funded work in Great Britain, East Africa, the Arctic and the Amazon, addressing climate change, biodiversity loss and conserving threatened species.
 Thanks to the incredible support from players, WWF is helping bring about truly impactful change for our planet.

 WHAT WE’RE DOING

-Elsewhere in Kenya, WWF has been using innovative new techniques to count Kenya’s lion population.
+Elsewhere in Kenya: WWF is using innovative new techniques to count Kenya’s lion population.
 Using images of the whisker-spot patterns of individuals lions – which act like unique fingerprints – WWF will be able to produce the first lion census, which will inform our conservation work and make sure that our efforts help the lion population thrives for years to come.
-Find out more in this video about the project below:
+Find out more in this video about the project below.